andre96ac/drawing-canvas/readme.md

 ```

 #### Testing:
-run index.js using a static server to test the project
+run index.html using VsCode LiveServer or another static server to test the project